 Holdings Acquisition Company was organized solely to operate Rivers Casino and owns no other properties.

 Majestic Star filed for bankruptcy in 2009, the same year Rivers opened.
 Its reorganization plan ousted Don Barden from the company; he died in 2011.
 The jewel of Neil Bluhm’s casino empire is the identically-named Rivers Casino in Des Plaines, Illinois, outside of his hometown of Chicago.
 In addition to SugarHouse, he also runs Casino Niagara in New York.

 Large poker room means large tournaments and exposure

 The poker room at Rivers Casino is one of Pennsylvania’s most expansive, featuring 30 tables.
 There is a meaty line-up of tournament play highlighted by the Three Rivers Poker Challenge series.

 In late November the most recent Pittsburgh Poker Open was a stop on Poker Night in America making it the first major televised tournament ever staged in the Pittsburgh area.
 The ten-day festival featured 28 events culminating in a $75,000 guaranteed final.

 Walking Distance to Big Name Attractions

-Unlike its fellow big-Pennsylvania city casino, SugarHouse in Philadelphia, Rivers Casino is situated within easy walking distance of the town’s prime attractions.
+Unlike its fellow big-Pennsylvania city casino, SugarHouse in Philadelphia, Rivers Casino is situated within walking distance of the town’s prime attractions.